abo-abo/lispy/README.md

 # Introduction

-This package implements various commands for navigating and editing Lisp code.
-It's influenced by Paredit and re-implements most of its features in order to provide faster and more intuitive key bindings.
+This package implements a special key binding method and various commands that are useful for navigating and editing LISP code.
+The key binding method is influenced by vi, although this isn't modal editing *per se*.
+The list manipulation commands are influenced by and are a superset of Paredit.

 ## Relation to vi